sazk07/sazk07.github.io/work_experience.md

 - Projects executed successfully:

-    - Successfully won funding from Ministry of Industries and Production for client Engineering Development Board
+    - Published reports on Pakistan Surgical Industry & Cutlery Industry.

     - Use of machine learning in finding impact of Brexit in Pakistan-UK trade.

-    - Published reports on Pakistan Surgical Industry & Cutlery Industry.
+    - Assessment of Pakistan's Performance under the EU GSP Plus scheme.

 - Impact in the organization:

     - Initiated SQL Database creation and maintenance of 80 million records.

     - Started use of JSON as a framework for data and knowledge storage.

     - Began use of BI tools (Tableau, PowerBI) for visualization and dashboard creation.

     - Proposal to replace current online PDF blobs with more interactive markdowns in line with modern web design techniques and easier viewing of Pakistan KPIs for C-suite execs.

 ### Research Associate - Trade Development Authority of Pakistan (Mar 2018 - Jan 2020)